mfukushim/reversi-mcp-ui/README.md

 - tool select-user
   The user controlled the turn within the iframe screen (placed a black stone, passed, started a new game)
   It is assumed that this operation will be executed by the select-user tool on the reversi MCP without going through AI.

-- notify
+  Extract the text from the execution result of select-user and send it to the AI as user input.
-  Notify the AI that the user has performed some action within the iframe screen (placed a black stone, passed, started a new game,board updated. user put B at A1).
+  Like "board updated. user put B at A1"
-  This is expected to allow the AI to take some kind of action (such as knowing that the user has placed a black stone, and then deciding that the AI needs to operate a white stone).
+  This is expected to allow the AI to take some action (for example, knowing that the user has placed a black stone, then determining that the AI needs to operate a white stone and executing select-assistant).

 ## Program Structure